 In a series of articles looking at famous Freemasons, I've mentioned US Presidents, Vice Presidents, and Founding Fathers who were Freemasons, but I've never really looked at famous military figures.
 This article will look at those who served and were distinguished as being elevated to the rank of five-star.
-A five-star rank is a very senior rank used within the military, often the most highest rank, second in the United States only to the President.
+A five-star rank is a very senior rank used within the military, often the highest rank, second in the United States only to the President.
 This rank is so rare that it is used only during times of war and even then in only rare cases.
 In the United States, the five-star rank is referred to differently in each of the branches.
-In the Army, it is known as "General of the Army."
-In the Air Force, it is known as "General of the Air Force."
+In the Army, it is known as the "General of the Army."
+In the Air Force, it is known as the "General of the Air Force."
 In the Navy, it is known as "Fleet Admiral."
 There is no five-star equivalent in the Marine Corps or Coast Guard.
 Here is a list of those who held the rank of five-star or higher:

 George Washington*John J. Pershing*George C. MarshallDouglas MacArthurDwight D. EisenhowerOmar N. Bradley

 William D. LeahyErnest J. KingChester NimitzWilliam F. "Bull" Halsey

 The asterisks are placed next to George Washington and John J. Pershing because they are unique cases as they are considered "General of the Armies" which ranks higher than five-star rank.
 However, for the sake of Freemasons who were at least five stars, I am including them both.
 How of these 11 five-stars listed, 7 of them were Freemasons: Washington, Pershing, Marshall, King, MacArthur, Arnold, and Bradley.